rnplett/FlaskBareDash/Readme.md

 git commit -m "First commit"
 ```

 In order to publish the code you will need to log into https://github.com with your own username and create a new repository there.
-Take note of the url for this new repository.
+Take note of the url for this new repository ( << repo url >> ).
 The following commands will set you up to publish your updated files every time you commit changes in version control locally.
 ```
-git remote add origin << url of your repo on github >> git push -u origin master
+git remote add origin << repo url >>
+    or
+git remote set-url origin << repo url >>

+git push -u origin master
 ```